 Active Power Frequency Response (frequency stability studies): With an active power frequency response, wind turbines and PV plant provide an active power response in a direction which assists the recovery of the target system frequency, when the network frequency changes.
-The active power frequency response can be further categorized as: (a) continuous response (also called frequency sensitive mode) or (b) a proactive response arising from a specified deviation (threshold) from the system frequency (also called limited frequency sensitive mode).
-Technically, the active power frequency response capability enables the wind (or PV) plant, in principle, to participate in system reserves provision on different timescales.
+The active power frequency response can be further categorized as: (a) continuous response (also called frequency sensitive mode) or (b) a proactive response arising from a specified deviation (threshold) from the system frequency response capability enables the wind (or PV) plant, in principle, to participate in system reserves provision on different timescales.
 Given the control features installed in the wind/PV plant, the actual technical capability for providing a specified volume of upward response is dependent on the wind/solar conditions at the moment when the response should be provided, as well as on the level of derating applied by the wind/PV plant operator.
 The cost for providing this service will imply curtailed wind/PV power generation, so it is not normally provided continuously: instead, only during situations when a more cost-effective frequency response is not available, or if it is implemented in such a way that only a downward reserve is provided when required.